Sandy Skoglund: Conceptual art practice

-Artworks, style, and themes
+Artistic style, and themes

+Photography critic Andy Grundberg notes that Skoglund's work contains "all the hallmarks of the new attitude toward photographs: they embrace blatant artificiality; they allude to and draw from an 'image world' of endless preexisting photographs, and they reduce the world to the status of a film set."

+Germano Celant, venerated art historian, observes: "The atmosphere that holds sway in Skoglund's installations is steeped in a sense of disorientation, of loss of the center and crisis of rationality.

-Skoglund often creates compositions by building elaborate sets or tableaux, and embellishing them with carefully selected colored furniture and other objects, as well as live models.
+Skoglund often creates meticulous and playful compositions by building elaborate sets or tableaux, and embellishing them with carefully selected hand-painted furniture, hand altered commercial and quotidian objects, as well as live models.
 She then photographs the set.
-The works are characterized by a formidable amount of one particular object, painterly mark-making, and either bright contrasting colors or a monochromatic color scheme.
-Skoglund's works are quirky and idiosyncratic, and as former photography critic for The New York Times Andy Grundberg describes, they "evoke adult fears in a playful, childlike context".
+These works are characterized by a formidable amount of one particular object, painterly mark-making, and either bright contrasting colors or a monochromatic color scheme.

+Photo curator and historian Carol Squiers writes: "Skoglund sets up a series of tensions that the viewer must struggle to bridge.
+Most obviously, her work plays out the tension between two-dimensionality and three-dimensionality, between photography and sculpture."
+Squiers further notes: "Throughout her work Skoglund sets up a series of disquieting oppositions, among them visuality versus content, celebration versus critique, whimsy versus horror, the banal versus the extraordiinary, the dream versus the nightmare."

 Food and animals are common elements in Skoglund's work.
 She explains the significance and allure to both food and animal imagery, stating that: "I think of Food as a universal language.
 Everyone eats.
 For the camera, food has colors and textures that can be manipulated to fabulous effect.
 I love the childish behavior of sculpting and painting with food.
 Food as a material allows me to explore the boundaries between nature and artifice...In my works with animals, I like to ask: who is looking at whom?
 I am especially interested in exploring consciousness as seen from a non-human perspective.
 Animal life presents people with a relief from themselves."